Antiplatelets

 • Instruct patients to take aspirin with food to reduce GI adverse effects; enteric-coated formulations may decrease gastric irritation.

-• For acute MI with aspirin indicated: have patient chew aspirin (not swallow whole) for rapid absorption.
+• For acute MI with aspirin indicated: have patient chew aspirin (not swallow whole) for rapid absorption, using protocol-directed loading dose (commonly 325 mg) when ordered.

 • Teach patients not to take OTC NSAIDs concurrently with aspirin — pharmacodynamic drug interaction increases bleeding risk.